-Term Definition session keys Any secrets, derived cryptographic keys, or any cryptographic information bound to a session.
-Session-Secrets- Exchange Any SPDM request and their corresponding response that initiates a session and provides initial cryptographic exchange.
+Term Definition Security Protocols and Data Models (SPDM) Working group under DMTF that is responsible for the SPDM Specification , which focuses on enabling authentication, attestation, and key exchange to enhance infrastructure security.
+In addition to developing the core SPDM Specification , the group collaborates with other standards organizations and developers to support alignment across the industry in the areas of component authentication, confidentiality, and integrity. session keys Any secrets, derived cryptographic keys, or any cryptographic information bound to a session.
+Session-Secrets-Exchange Any SPDM request and its corresponding response that initiates a session and provides initial cryptographic exchange.
 Examples of such requests are KEY_EXCHANGE and PSK_EXCHANGE.
-Session-Secrets- Finish This term denotes any SPDM request and their corresponding response that finalizes a session setup and provides the final exchange of cryptographic or other information before application data can be securely transmitted.
+Session-Secrets-Finish This term denotes any SPDM request and its corresponding response that finalizes a session setup and provides the final exchange of cryptographic or other information before application data can be securely transmitted.
 Examples of such requests are FINISH and PSK_FINISH.
 SPDM message payload Portion of the message body of an SPDM message.
 This portion of the message is separate from those fields and elements that identify the SPDM version, the SPDM request and response codes, and the two parameters.
 SPDM message Unit of communication in SPDM communications.
 See Generic SPDM message format.
 SPDM request message Message that is sent to an endpoint to request a specific SPDM operation.
 A corresponding SPDM response message acknowledges receipt of an SPDM request message.
 SPDM response message Message that is sent in response to a specific SPDM request message.
 This message includes a Response Code field that indicates whether the request completed normally. trusted computing base (TCB) Set of all hardware, firmware, and/or software components that are critical to its security, in the sense that bugs or vulnerabilities occurring inside the TCB might jeopardize the security properties of the entire system.
 By contrast, parts of a computer system outside the TCB shall not be able to misbehave in a way that would leak any more privileges than are granted to them in accordance to the security policy.
 Reference: https://en.wikipedia.org/wiki/Trusted_computing_base

-86 6 Symbols and abbreviated terms
+6 Symbols and abbreviated terms

-87 The abbreviations that DSP0004, DSP0223, and DSP1001 define apply to this document.

-88 The following additional abbreviations are used in this document.
+- The abbreviations that DSP0004, DSP0223, and DSP1001 define apply to this document. - The following additional abbreviations are used in this document.

 Abbreviation Definition

 AEAD Authenticated Encryption with Associated Data

 CA certificate authority

 DMTF Formerly the Distributed Management Task Force

 ECC Elliptic-curve cryptography

 ECDSA Elliptic-curve Digital Signature Algorithm

 KDF Key Derivation Function

 MAC Message Authentication Code

 MSB most significant byte

 OID Object identifier

-PMCI Platform Management Component Intercommunication

 RMA Return Merchandise Authorization

 RSA Rivest-Shamir-Adleman

 SPDM Security Protocol and Data Model

 ТСВ trusted computing base

 VCA Version-Capabilities-Algorithms

-89 7 SPDM message exchanges
+90 7 SPDM message exchanges

-- 90 The message exchanges that this specification defines are between two endpoints and are performed and exchanged through sending and receiving of SPDM messages that SPDM messages defines.
-The SPDM message exchanges are defined in a generic fashion that allows the messages to be communicated across different physical mediums and over different transport protocols. - 91 The specification-defined message exchanges enable Requesters to: - · Discover and negotiate the security capabilities of a Responder. - · Authenticate or provision an identity of a Responder. - · Retrieve the measurements of a Responder. - Securely establish cryptographic session keys to construct a secure communication channel for the transmission or reception of application data. - 92 These message exchange capabilities are built on top of well-known and established security practices across the computing industry.
+- The message exchanges that this specification defines are between two endpoints and are performed and exchanged through sending and receiving of SPDM messages that SPDM messages defines.
+The SPDM message exchanges are defined in a generic fashion that allows the messages to be communicated across different physical mediums and over different transport protocols. - The specification-defined message exchanges enable Requesters to: - Discover and negotiate the security capabilities of a Responder. - Authenticate or provision an identity of a Responder. - · Retrieve the measurements of a Responder. - Securely establish cryptographic session keys to construct a secure communication channel for the transmission or reception of application data. - These message exchange capabilities are built on top of well-known and established security practices across the computing industry.
 The following clauses provide a brief overview of each message exchange capability.
 Some message exchange capabilities are based on the security model that the USB Authentication Specification Rev 1.0 with ECN and Errata through January 7, 2019 defines.